 Laura Wruck won twenty-five dollars in a high school writing contest.
 Entranced by the riches and glory offered by the writing life, she turned her contest submission into the first chapter of her current project, Keeper of the House, a fiction novel meant to captivate middle-grade readers.
 A 2017 graduate from Wheaton College, she lives in the Chicago area with her husband, Tim, and dog-son, Otto.

-Rebecca knew she would be a writer when, in 3rd grade, the teacher told the class to write a 1 page story, but she wrote 3 pages instead.
+Rebecca Fox knew she would be a writer when, in 3rd grade, the teacher told the class to write a 1 page story, but she wrote 3 pages instead.
 Since that day her stories have gotten longer and longer.
 When not dreaming up new stories or encouraging other writers to do the same, she’s likely found obnoxiously cheering on her favorite football teams.
-Rebecca graduated in 2017 from Wheaton College where she studied English and Biblical Studies.
+Rebecca received her BA from Wheaton College where she studied English and Biblical Studies.
 She lives and works in central Iowa.
 Follow her on Instagram for musings on life and adventures in writing: @rfoxwrites.